 The Texas Commission on Environmental Quality (TCEQ) has notified the HARRIS COUNTY WCID 114 TX1010317 that the drinking water being supplied to customers had exceeded the Maximum Contaminant Level (MCL) for arsenic.
 The U.S. Environmental Protection Agency (U.S. EPA) has established the MCL for arsenic to be 0.010 milligrams per liter (mg/L) based on running annual average (RAA), and has determined that it is a health concern at levels above the MCL.
-Analysis of drinking water in your community for arsenic indicates a compliance value in quarter two 2020 of 0.011 mg/L for EP003.
+Analysis of drinking water in your community for arsenic indicates a compliance value in quarter one 2023 of 0.011 mg/L for EP003 (Water Plant No.3).

 This is not an emergency.
 However, some people who drink water containing arsenic in excess of the MCL over many years could experience skin damage or problems with their circulatory system, and may have an increased risk of getting cancer.